 Note - if you skipped step 8 above do this step anyway.
-In addition to excluding bad particles, we are also making a reduced set for faster refinement.
+In addition to excluding bad particles, we are also making a set with fewer particles for faster initial refinements.

 Above we went through some manual effort to identify bad particles (unless you skipped that step).
 However, so far all we have done is put a mark on the bad particles.
 At present they are all still included in the sets/.lst files which we use for our refinements.
 This is done intentionally, so you can retain the original set of particles, in case you want to go back and check what effect eliminating the bad particles had.
-We now need to process the data without these bad particles, so we need to build new sets.
+We would now like to run refinements, and exclude these bad particles, so we make new sets excluding them.

-- Particle sets→ build particle sets - · check the allparticles and excludebad checkboxes - enter all-bad1 int the setname box, this name indicates to me that I have made one pass at removing bad particles, but otherwise the set includes everything.
-If I made another pass and excluded even more bad particles, I would call it all-bad2, but this naming convention is arbitrary. - Launch
+- Particle sets→ build particle sets - check the allparticles and excludebad checkboxes - enter all-bad1 int the setname box, this name indicates to me that I have made one pass at removing bad particles, but otherwise the set includes everything.
+If I made another pass and excluded more bad particles, I would call it all-bad2, but this naming convention is arbitrary. - Launch